 1) Brainstorm

 Grab a pen and paper (or laptop) and make a list of every activity you’ve been involved in since high school began!
 Every club.
-Every job or internship (babysitting counts!).
+Every job or internship (retail, restaurants, and babysitting all count!).
 Every volunteering stint.
 Church or synagogue groups.
 Any extra classes or lessons you’ve taken in the past 4 years outside of school.
 EVERYTHING.

-Please don’t feel limited by formal clubs and groups.
-If you have a hobby or interest that takes a ton of your time, that’s legit!
-Do you spend most of your hours making digital fan art in Adobe Illustrator, just for fun?
-Or organizing Dungeons and Dragons games with your friends?
-Do you compose songs on the piano?
-Those are going on your Activities List!
+Also, be sure to think outside the box of official clubs and groups.
+If you have a hobby or interest that takes a ton of your time, it’s a valid entry!
+Do you spend hours after school experimenting with cupcake recipes and sharing them with your neighbors?
+Or maybe you run a book club just for fun?
+Do you compose songs on the guitar?
+Those are all going on your Activities List!

 2) Refine

 Now, next to each activity, write down which grades you did them during (9th through 12th).
-Write down a ballpark estimate of how many hours you spend on it weekly, as well as how many weeks you likely spend on it a year.
+Write down a rough estimate of how many hours you spend on a given activity weekly, as well as how many weeks you likely spend on it a year.
 Write down any titles or awards associated with it.
-Yes, you get to write your Awards in a separate section, but this step will help you determine which activities are the strongest, and therefore the most deserving of the limited space on your list.
+Yes, you’ll also list out your Awards in a separate section, but this step will help you determine which activities are the strongest, and therefore the most deserving of the very limited space in this section of the application.

 3) Group your activities

-If you are like the vast majority of the students I work with, some common threads will begin to emerge from your list.
+If you are like the vast majority of the students I work with, some common themes will naturally emerge from your list.
 Put all the volunteering together.
 Group all the sports.
-Connect all the studio arts stuff.
+Connect all the performing arts stuff.
 The pre-med/STEM stuff.
 Debate/student government/political stuff.
-Baby-sitting/camp counselor/tutoring middle-schoolers/caring for kids.
+Babysitting/camp counselor/tutoring middle-schoolers/caring for kids.
 You get the idea.

 4) Prioritize Your Groups

-Now it’s time to make the (sometimes tough) calls about what order to present your list in.
+Now it’s time to make the (sometimes difficult) calls about what order to present your list in.
 Which grouping gets bumped to the top?
 This is an art more than it is a science, so you may have to shuffle your list around a few times before it feels right.
-You can try writing it out with pencil a few different ways, or putting each activity on a notecard/Post-It and shuffling the order around.
+You can try writing it out with pencil a few different ways, or putting each activity on a notecard/Post-It and shuffling the order around, or playing with a digital visualization tool or mind map.
 However, there are some things to keep in mind:

 You probably want to put the group with the most activities in it first.